 Dimensions: 25 3/4 × 17 1/2 in.
 (65.4 × 44.5 cm)

-It seems doubtful that this angel applicant, resembling the offspring of a bulldog and a Halloween mask, will ever reach heaven.
-In 1939, Klee compsed twenty-nine works that feature angels, having in earlier years only sporadically depicted them.
+It seems doubtful that this Angel Applicant, resembling the offspring of a bulldog and a Halloween mask, will ever reach heaven.
+In 1939, Klee composed twenty-nine works that feature angels, having in earlier years only sporadically depicted them.
 His angels were not the celestial kind but hybrid creatures beset with human foibles and whims.
-Klee's angels are "forgetful," "still female," "ugly," incomplete," or "poor"as the titles he gave these pictures indicate.
+Klee's angels are "forgetful,"still female,"ugly," incomplete," or "poor"-as the titles he gave these pictures indicate.